 You have 20 characters you need designed.
 Get all 20 designed.
 Piecing them out to 20 separate commissions is going to take a lot longer, and likely cost a lot more.
 Most designers will give discounts when you buy in bulk.
 Sometimes character templates can be created and reused to create new unique characters.
 This also works well when creating logos, letterhead, flyers and other advertisements.
 Reusing graphics from previous designs keeps costs down, and keeps your brand consistent.

 Detailed backgrounds can take just as long or even longer than the original character art.
-Can your artwork serve its purpose without a background or a limited background?background samples
+Can your artwork serve its purpose without a background or a limited background?

 These are just a few quick easy ways to keep a little control of your design costs.
 If you received a quote that is a little outside your budget, consider some of these options.
 Finding a cheaper designer may not be your best choice.
 Remember, sometimes keeping it simple really is your best option.